bikeshedder/tusker/README.md

 ## FAQ

+### Is it possible to diff the schema and/or migrations against an existing database?

+Yes.
+This feature has been added in 0.2.
+You can pass a `--source` and `--target` option to the `tusker diff` command.
+Check the output of `tusker diff --help` for more details.

 ### Tusker printed an error and left the temporary databases behind.
 How can I remove them?

 Run `tusker clean`.
 This will remove all databases which were created